 I believe that one of two mutually exclusive ideas is a fact: humans are either the only intelligent life in the universe or we are not.

-If we are the only intelligent life in the universe, then we have to think about our role in a universe that’s so incredibly hostile to life.
-To say life is rare in this case does not begin to capture the mathematical scale of our loneliness.
+If we are the only life in the universe, then we have to think about our role in a universe that’s so incredibly hostile to life.
+To say life is rare in this case does not begin to capture the mathematical scale of our isolation.
 Every organism becomes sacred, every individual bird or microbe a universal peculiarity, every plant and animal a space alien.
 Religious expressions, cultural icons and works of art, defy the odds.
-What role do they play in a universe where we are the only intelligence?
+What role do they play in a universe where we are the only life or intelligent life?
 How do we best document extinct or marginalized societies to preserve their records for future generations?
 How can such diversity exist in a universe so hostile to life?
+What are our moral imperatives if life began on Earth and only ever on Earth?
+What does the future look like, not just for our species but for all?

-If we are not the only intelligent life in the universe than we can be comforted in our knowledge that we exist along with other life in a universe seemingly tailor made to support life in limitless configurations.
+If we are not the only life in the universe than we can be comforted in our knowledge that we exist along with other life in a universe seemingly tailor made to give birth to living things in limitless configurations.
 But why should life exist at all?
 This is known as the anthropic bias.
 This does not need to undermine the importance of conservation.
 In fact we may celebrate the sheer diversity not just of our own planet but of others.
+In this case the important questions become where did life begin?
+Does all life share a common ancestor or does life spontaneously arise in different configurations?
+What are the important moral questions as we consider sending probes, humans, microbes and plants to other worlds?

 In either case, we can start to build deeply personal relationships with nature and science.
-We can meditate upon the hydrogen atom and Gravitational Constant, not because they have any anthropomorphic properties but simply because they exist and we can begin to understand them and their role in the system.
+We can meditate upon the hydrogen atom and Gravitational Constant, not because they have any anthropomorphic properties but simply because they exist and we can begin to understand them and their role in the big system.
+We can take lessons from Australopithecus and Homo Habilis as we learn about their territorial expansion.
+We can pick and chose symbolism and stories from the 7 thousand year history of human religious practices.
+Simply put, we can choose what kind of a future we want to build.

 These questions are perhaps dwarfed by a more fundamental question.
 Are we conscious at the base layer of reality, or are we a simulation created by a more advanced civilization, which would have itself undergone some kind of Darwinian evolution.
 This question is very related to the question of the ubiquity of intelligent life, because the probability that we are a simulation increases proportionally to, and the probability that we destroy ourselves increases inversely to, the number of intelligent civilizations.